 "just, upright and free men of mature age, sound judgement and strict morals."

 The three essential qualifications for membership to Freemasonry cover a prospective member’s spiritual, moral and physical aspects: the essential spiritual qualification is that you must believe in a Supreme Being.
 Membership is open to men of any religion (or no particular dogmatic belief) who can fulfil this essential qualification and who can satisfy the other two requirements.
 A candidate is never asked to explain his understanding of what the nature of this Supreme Being is and further discussion of religion is forbidden in a Freemasons’ Lodge.

 The moral qualification is that you must be of good repute, a loyal citizen and obedient to the laws of the land.

-The physical qualification is that you are male and must be at least 21 years old (although in certain circumstances dispensation can be granted from 18 years old).
+The physical qualification is that you are male and must be at least 18 years old.
 This age qualification exists to ensure that you are free to formulate your opinions, and exercise your own judgement.

 Wives, partners and families of members are of course, encouraged to enjoy many of the social aspects of Freemasonry, but it is only men who are eligible for membership.
 Orders of Women Freemasons do exist but do not meet at Wearside Masonic Temple.

 "...to remain respectable in life, useful to mankind and an ornament to the society."

 Freemasonry is judged largely by the actions and lives of its individual members.
 When a man is known to be a Freemason, it is the standard by which the outside world judges our organisation.
 To ensure that our reputation remains impeccable we expect you to maintain the standards set out in the qualifications for membership.